Environmental engineering as it relates to the development of technologies to produce clean water by treating contaminated water.

 For over a decade, the petitioner has been engaged in research in the area of hydrology and water resources engineering.
 Despite broad skills and experience, his primary research interests are in remote sensing of the environment (precipitation, snow, soil moisture, and vegetation), land surface modeling, data assimilation, and land-atmosphere interactions.
 Much of his research focuses on advancing satellite-based land data assimilation techniques, land surface modeling, and remote sensing, which are invaluable both nationally and globally for weather forecasting and climate predictions, as well as for predicting sea level rise, global warming and climate change.

 The petitioner’s research accomplishments have included developing new techniques and algorithms to estimate hydrological products such as surface heat fluxes, vegetation dynamics, snow water equivalent (SWE), soil freeze-thaw state, and Greenland ice sheet melt rate from satellite data.
 The NIW petition acknowledged the importance and relevance of the petitioner’s current research: his projects on land surface remote sensing are funded by numerous federal agencies.

-Postdoctoral Researcher who has been engaged in research in the area of computer engineering.
+Has been engaged in research in the area of computer engineering.

 USCIS approved a petition for a Postdoctoral Researcher whose research focuses on the advancement and development of skills in the area of computer vision and its application in medical imaging.
 This work is vital because it enables scientists to make extensive use of medical imaging data to provide us better diagnosis, treatment and predication of diseases.